Museum of Calligraphy: Museum activity

-The School was open on November, 2010.
+The School was open in November 2010.
 The School's aim is to show people what calligraphy art is, explore the history of different fonts, teach to use different pens, give basics of beautiful writing.
 The senior professor is Yury Koverdyaev, graphic artist, calligrapher, member of Russian Union of Artists.

 Exposition

-The museum has the world's largest and most comprehensive collection of national Russian calligraphy, European writing systems, samples of Hebrew calligraphy, colorful Arabic calligraphy, ancient Georgian calligraphy, strict Japanese hieroglyphs and ancient Chinese calligraphy.
-These art creations reveal to a man the history and continuous development of world writing systems.
-Calligraphy art pieces are added by rare handwritten books, pens and writing implements.
+The museum has a collection of national Russian calligraphy, European writing systems, samples of Hebrew calligraphy, Arabic calligraphy, Georgian calligraphy, Japanese hieroglyphs and Chinese calligraphy.

-Museum's holdings include over 4000 unique calligraphy works dating back to the 20th – early 21st century, created by 460 renowned artists from 65 countries.

-The most famous exhibits in the museum are: